 Everyone could use a little extra cash every now and then.
 While your side hustle won’t make you rich, you can use the money to cover bills, pay for unexpected expenses, or even splurge on something you’ve wanted.

 The Best Ways to Make $100 in a Day

 It can be tough to come up with money-making ideas that work for you.
 To help you get started, I’ve compiled an exhaustive yet actionable list of 59 ways to make $100 per day.

-Too many “how to make money” list are filled with bad ideas that will waste your time chasing after a couple of dollars here and there”
+Too many “how to make money” lists are filled with bad ideas that will waste your time chasing after a couple of dollars here and there”